DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

   > A method descriptor contains zero or more parameter descriptors, representing the types of parameters that the method takes, and a return descriptor, representing the type of the value (if any) that the method returns.

   Binary descriptors are used in the bytecode to indicate what fields and methods are accessed or invoked.
-  If method or field has his descriptor changed, previously compiled classes that used different descriptor will fail in runtime as they no longer link to the changed field.
+  If a method or field has its descriptor changed, previously compiled classes that used different descriptor will fail in runtime as they no longer link to the changed field.

-  In this document we use term `binary descriptor` to refer to both method and field descriptors used by the JVM.
+  In this document we use the term `binary descriptor` to refer to both method and field descriptors used by the JVM.
 * #####Public API

   Methods and fields marked with `ACC_PUBLIC`\[[5]\] may be accessed from any class and package.